whoisryosuke/react-gamepad-debug-ui/README.md

-# React Typescript Monorepo
+# React Gamepad Debug UI

-Starter template for React / Typescript libraries using tsup and Yarn workspaces.

-This is setup with a Semantic Release workflow based off Conventional Commits.
-And it's automatically released to Github and NPM using Github Actions.
+Debug UI components (e.g. `<DebugGamepad />`) for displaying gamepad input in your React apps.

+Uses [joymap](https://github.com/diegodoumecq/joymap) under the hood to get gamepad input from browser Gamepad API.

 ## Development

-There's a NextJS website under `packages/docs` to be a playground to develop and test the library.
+There's a Vite website under `packages/demo` to be a playground to develop and test the library.

-1. Fork/clone this repo: `https://github.com/whoisryosuke/react-typescript-monorepo-2022.git`
+1. Fork/clone this repo: `https://github.com/whoisryosuke/react-gamepad-debug-ui.git`
 1. Install dependencies: `yarn`
 1. Build the library: `yarn build`
-1. Start the NextJS playground: `yarn dev`
+1. Start the playground: `yarn dev`

 ## Building package

 1. `yarn build`

-This runs the `tsup` process for one package/module.
+This runs the `parcel` process for one package/module.
 Check the `package.json` and `packages/gamepad-debug-ui/package.json` for more info.

-## Adding packages

-1. Rename the `packages/gamepad-debug-ui` folder to your package/module name.
-1. Edit the `packages/your-new-pkg/package.json` and change the package/module name (as well as other details - like author).
-1. Edit the root `package.json` and change the `build` and `release` scripts to reference your new package/module name (you can also just find/replace across all files)

 ## Release to Github/NPM

+This is setup with a Semantic Release workflow based off Conventional Commits.
+And it's automatically released to Github and NPM using Github Actions.

 This repo should automatically release to Github and tag the release when you commit to `main`, `alpha`, or `beta` branches (change these in `package.json`).